Work (Overview)

 My teaching responsibilities include courses for students majoring in physics, as well as courses for non-physics majors, such as chemists, biologists and pre-med students.
 A list of courses that I have taught can be found here.

 My research interests concentrate on theoretical and computational physics, particularly in the area of Atomic, Molecular and Optical (AMO) Physics.
-This work is currently sponsored by the United States National Science Foundation (NSF) under grants OAC-1834740 and PHY-2110023.
+This work is currently sponsored by the United States National Science Foundation (NSF) under grants PHY-2110023, PHY-2408484, and OAC-2311928.
 These grants allow for extended collaborations with other research groups in North America, Europe, and Australia.
 In addition, our group enjoys extensive supercomputer support through the ACCESS (Advanced Cyberinfrastructure Coordination Ecosystem: Services & Support) program of the NSF.

 Research participation by undergraduates is sponsored through the REU (Research Experience for Undergraduates) program of the NSF.
 Example projects include: